A compilation of the latest researches and findings regarding Body Mass Index

 - Higher maternal body mass index (BMI) before or in early pregnancy is associated with an increased risk of fetal death, stillbirth, and infant death, with women who are severely obese having the greatest risk of these outcomes from their pregnancy.
 Also gaining both too much or too little weight during pregnancy appears to increase the risk of having an overweight or obese child, according to a study.

 - Chances of a come back after suffering an acute myocardial infarction (AMI) or heart attack is lessened considerably if the patient has a low Body mass index, according to a new study.
+Did you know that our White Body Fats could get converted to Brown Healthy Fats?

 - Early childhood obesity is a health hazard that can lead to various conditions in adolescence and adulthood.
 BMI is a good predictor of childhood obesity.
 Pediatric researchers say that babies with high BMI at the age of two months are at a risk for obesity at two years.